 To honour Leonie’s life, the University of Tasmania has established the Leonie Dickson Indigenous Health Undergraduate Scholarship which will assist Aboriginal and Torres Strait Islander students undertaking studies with the College of Health and Medicine.

-Available to an Aboriginal or Torres Strait Islander student who is commencing an undergraduate degree in the College of Health and Medicine in Semester 1, 2021.
+Available to an Aboriginal or Torres Strait Islander student who is commencing an undergraduate degree in the College of Health and Medicine.
 Selection will be based on financial need and quality of written application.

 IMPORTANT: Applicants who apply for this scholarship MUST meet the Commonwealth definition of Aboriginality to be eligible.
 The Commonwealth definition of who is an Aboriginal or Torres Strait Islander person is as follows:

 - is of Aboriginal or Torres Strait Islander descent;

 - who identifies as an Aboriginal or Torres Strait Islander person; and